Steam Driven Generators: Steam Turbines and Electric Generators

-The working of a larger steam turbine may be complex and difficult to comprehend, since it uses a set of blades on rotor.
+The working of a larger steam turbine may be complex and difficult to comprehend since it uses a set of blades on the rotor.
 Each set of blades is called a stage which works by either impulse or reaction.
 A mixture of impulse and reaction stage complicates its working since these set of blades are all mounted on the same rotor axle and all turning the generator at the same time.

-Steam turbines regulate their speed with use of automated valves and a control governor, so they generate optimum power as needed at any particular time.
+Steam turbines regulate their speed with the use of automated valves and a control governor, so they generate optimum power as needed at any particular time.

 Turbines also vary in their cooling process of steam.
-Condensing turbines, usually used in large power plants to generate electricity, convert the steam to water using condensers which allows the steam to expand more and facilitates the turbine in extracting maximum energy from it.
+Condensing turbines, usually used in large power plants to generate electricity, convert the steam to water using condensers which allow the steam to expand more and facilitates the turbine in extracting maximum energy from it.
 This makes the electricity generating process much more efficient.
 Non Condensing turbines don't have this feature and thus are rarely used except for small, auxiliary systems where only low power is needed.

 In large steam turbines, in fossil-fuel power plants, the steam pressure can be as high as 20–30MPa (3000–4000 psi or about 200–270 times atmospheric pressure), but is generally operates at less than 1,000 psi.
-A typical power plant steam turbine rotates at 1800–3600 rpm
+A typical power plant steam turbine rotates at 1800–3600 RPM

 Efficiency of a steam driven generator